128technology/docs/docs/cli_reference.md

 #### Description

-_send command_ is only available within the PCLI of a SSR Conductor.
+_send command_ is only available within the PCLI of an SSR Conductor.

 ## `send command yum-cache-refresh`